Choonster-Minecraft-Mods/MinecraftModDecompiler/README.md

+# Discontinued
+This project has been discontinued.
+I recommend using [BON2](https://github.com/tterrag1098/BON2) to deobfuscate mods and a regular Java decompiler to decompile them.

 # Minecraft Mod Decompiler
 Decompiles and deobfuscates all Minecraft Forge mods in a specified directory and outputs the source files to another directory.